 Hiring Military Spouses: A Unique Benefit of our Region

-At our 10th Annual Military Appreciation Breakfast this past Friday, speakers repeated the refrain that supporting the military also means supporting their spouses.
+At our 10th Annual Military Appreciation Breakfast in November, speakers repeated the refrain that supporting the military also means supporting their spouses.
 We endeavor to help all our military families feel welcome, inviting them into our schools and communities warmly with an understanding of the tremendous transition they undergo with every reassignment.

 An area where we could be more supportive is welcoming spouses into our region’s workforce.
 This is an important part of helping them succeed personally, professionally, and financially.
 The benefit, however, is primarily ours.